 Part 3 - Line 4a

-NEW LEAF/NEW LIFE: TRANSITIONAL HOUSING PROGRAM - AFTER A TIME IN THE BRIDGE PROGRAM, CLIENT FAMILIES WHO SHOW PARTICULAR MOTIVATION AND NEED ADDITIONAL TIME TO ADDRESS THEIR PERSONAL, FINANCIAL, AND EMPLOYMENT GOALS ARE GIVEN THE OPPORTUNITY TO LIVE IN ONE OF THE FIVE APARTMENTS THAT FAMILY PROMISE MANAGES, SUPERVISES AND SUBSIDIZES.
+NEW LEAF/NEW LIFE: TRANSITIONAL HOUSING PROGRAM: HOMELESSNESS IS A COMPLEX SITUATION WITH MANY CAUSES AND UNDERLYING ISSUES.
+AFTER A THOROUGH SCREENING AND ASSESSMENT PERIOD IN THE BRIDGE PROGRAM, CLIENT FAMILIES WHO SHOW PARTICULAR MOTIVATION AND NEED ADDITIONAL TIME TO ADDRESS THEIR PERSONAL, FINANCIAL, AND EMPLOYMENT GOALS HAVE THE OPPORTUNITY TO LIVE IN ONE OF THE APARTMENTS THAT FAMILY PROMISE RENTS AND MANAGES.
+FAMILY CASE MANAGERS OFFER SUPPORT AND GUIDANCE TO FAMILIES AS THEY ASSUME THESE INDEPENDENT LIVING SITUATIONS.
 FAMILIES CAN REMAIN IN AN APARTMENT FOR UP TO TWO YEARS OR MORE AS LONG AS THEY ARE WORKING TOWARD THEIR GOALS.
-FAMILY CASE MANAGERS MAINTAIN CLOSE CONTACT, OFFERING SUPPORT TO FAMILIES AS THEY ASSUME MORE INDEPENDENT LIVING SITUATIONS.
-DURING THIS TIME, FAMILIES AVAIL THEMSELVES TO ALL OF THE SERVICES FAMILY PROMISE OFFERS.
-THESE INCLUDE:-JOB TRAINING AND EDUCATIONAL ADVANCEMENT, WHICH GIVE PARENTS THE TOOLS TO COMPETE FOR BETTER PAYING JOBS.
-CHILDCARE AND TRANSPORTATION SUBSIDIES REMOVE COMMON BARRIERS TO SUCCESSFUL EMPLOYMENT.-FINANCIAL EDUCATION EQUIPS FAMILIES WITH THE KNOWLEDGE NECESSARY FOR EFFECTIVE MONEY MANAGEMENT.
-EACH FAMILY MEETS WITH A FINANCIAL COACH AT LEAST MONTHLY TO ADDRESS THEIR INDIVIDUAL FINANCIAL CHALLENGES.
+FAMILIES IN THIS PROGRAM ARE ABLE TO AVAIL THEMSELVES OF ALL OF THE SERVICES FAMILY PROMISE OFFERS.
+THESE INCLUDE:- JOB TRAINING AND EDUCATIONAL ADVANCEMENT, WHICH GIVE PARENTS THE TOOLS TO COMPETE FOR BETTER PAYING JOBS.
+CHILDCARE AND TRANSPORTATION SUBSIDIES REMOVE COMMON BARRIERS TO SUCCESSFUL EMPLOYMENT.- THE FINANCIAL EDUCATION THAT FAMILIES RECEIVE EQUIPS THEM WITH THE KNOWLEDGE NECESSARY FOR EFFECTIVE MONEY MANAGEMENT.
+FAMILIES ATTEND MONTHLY WORKSHOPS AND MEET INDIVIDUALLY WITH A PROFESSIONAL FINANCIAL COACH AT LEAST MONTHLY TO ADDRESS THEIR UNIQUE FINANCIAL CHALLENGES.
 ADDITIONALLY, ALL FAMILIES PARTICIPATE IN A MANDATORY SAVINGS PLAN.
-FAMILIES BUILD THEIR SAVINGS AND CREATE AN EMERGENCY FUND, WHICH PREPARES THEM FOR UNEXPECTED CHALLENGES ONCE THEY GRADUATE FROM THE SHELTER PROGRAM.-PERSONAL EMPOWERMENT WORKSHOPS HELP FAMILIES GAIN CONTROL OF THEIR LIVES BY INCREASING THEIR KNOWLEDGE AND CONFIDENCE.
+FAMILIES BUILD THEIR SAVINGS AND CREATE AN EMERGENCY FUND, WHICH PREPARES THEM FOR UNEXPECTED CHALLENGES ONCE THEY GRADUATE FROM THE NEW LEAF PROGRAM.- PERSONAL EMPOWERMENT WORKSHOPS HELP FAMILIES GAIN CONTROL OF THEIR LIVES BY INCREASING THEIR KNOWLEDGE AND CONFIDENCE.
 AS FAMILIES BECOME EMPOWERED, THEY BEGIN OPERATING FROM A STANDPOINT OF OPTIMISM AND SELF-DETERMINATION AS THEY ADVANCE TOWARD THEIR GOALS.
-IN 2021, WE ADDED A SERIES OF WORKSHOPS FOCUSING ON RESILIENCY TO THE CURRICULUM, WHICH WERE ENTHUSIASTICALLY RECEIVED BY THE FAMILIES.
+IN 2022, FAMILIES EXPLORED TOPICS SUCH AS POSITIVE PARENTING TECHNIQUES, JOB READINESS SKILL BUILDING, AND RELAXATION TECHNIQUES.

 Name (title) | Role | Hours | Compensation |